Profile

 Working direction

-- Biomedical science interpreted through clinical context, data and decision-making.
+- Biomedical science interpreted through clinical context, genetics, data and careful evidence reading.

 - Healthcare innovation work that connects product claims, evidence quality, pathway fit and stakeholder needs.